 3 credits.
-Prerequisite: A passing score on the science placement test or successful completion of Sci 100 or a non-degree seeking student.
+Prerequisite: College-level science placement or scinece practicum as a co-requisite or a non-degree seeking student.
 Students will learn about basic weather systems (highs, lows, fronts, etc.).
 Students will also learn how to identify cloud formations and interpret what they mean in terms of upcoming weather.
 Emphasis will be placed on the weather of northern Maine.